Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 - Bz: The more negative this number is, the stronger the chance of aurora activity, because it means that solar particles are being pulled towards the earth and creating the Northern lights.

 These apps won’t guarantee you seeing the Northern lights but they will help you understand the factors that go into the phenomenon of the aurora borealis.
-This will hopefully give you more insight as to when is a good time to take a hike somewhere dark to see the lights or book a Northern lights tour.
+This will hopefully give you more insight as to when is a good time to take a walk somewhere dark to try to spot the lights or book a Northern lights tour.

 Bonus Tip: Rather than booking direct with a company offering Northern lights tours in Rovaniemi, I book through GetYourGuide which gives you a free 24-hour cancellation option.

 This way, you can book a tour and reschedule it with 24 hours or more notice if the forecast isn’t looking favorable.
-Lately, I’ve noticed that GetYourGuide offers a 1-hour cancellation policy at a surcharge; this may be worth it if you want extreme flexibility.
+Sometimes, GetYourGuide offers a 1-hour cancellation policy at a surcharge; this may be worth it if you want extreme flexibility.

-Honestly, generally, 24 hours should be enough notice to decide whether or not the forecast is worth a Northern lights attempt, since tours do give you the option to branch out quite a bit and attempt to snag a hole in the cloud cover.
+Honestly, generally, 24 hours should be enough notice to decide whether or not the forecast is worth a Northern lights attempt, since tours do give you the option to explore quite a bit and attempt to snag a hole in the cloud cover.

 That said, it is an option I just wanted to make you aware of!